 MPG must be measurable, specific, realistic, attainable, aligned with the student’s data and growth trajectory, and occur after exiting high school.

-Ensure the student’s Course of Study (academic and extracurricular pathway) is aligned with their postsecondary goals based on the area of focus (Employment, Education, Training, and Independent Living).
+Ensure the student’s Course of Study (academic and extracurricular pathway) is aligned with their postsecondary goals based on the area of focus (Employment, Education, Training, or Independent Living).

 COS includes all relevant coursework, vocational pathways, and extracurricular activities available to all students.

-Collaboration with counselors in planning this comprehensive academic journey.
+Collaboration with counselors in planning this comprehensive academic journey is critical.

-Upload to VA IEP the student's Academic Career Plan in support of the Course of Study, should note-see ACP in COS
+Upload to VA IEP the student's Academic Career Plan (ACP) and Model Parent Letter in support of the Course of Study with a short statement in how it supports a student's MPG.

 Transition services focus on instruction, community experiences, employment, daily living activities, and other supports tailored to individual student needs.